refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 ```

 As you can see, the only difference between queries and subscriptions is the `subscription` keyword.
 This means that we can use the same logic for both queries and subscriptions.
 We already have a data provider for creating GraphQL queries, so we will use the same logic for GraphQL subscriptions.

-Let's create a live provider for GraphQL subscriptions.

 ### `subscribe`